tutumcloud/support-docs/feature-reference/crash-recovery.md

 ### Using the CLI

-You can specify the autorestart option when launching a service using the CLI:
+You can specify the **Autorestart** option when launching a service using the CLI:

 ```
 $ tutum service run --autorestart ON_FAILURE [...]